iiasa/message-ix-models/doc/global/land_use/emulator.rst

    :label: Land constraint equation

 In order to correctly represent the transitional dynamics between land-use pathways, such as the rate at which changes in land-use can occur, e.g. the conversion from land-type A to land-type B, additional constraints are required as the underlying dependencies between these land-use pathways are only represented in the full fletched GLOBIOM model.
-Based on rates derived from GLOBIOM, for each of MESSAGEix model regions, the upscaling of plantation forest area is limited using `DYNAMIC_LAND_TYPE_CONSTRAINT_UP`.
+Based on rates derived from GLOBIOM, for each of MESSAGEix model regions, the upscaling of plantation forest area is limited using :ref:`dynamic constraints on land-use <message_ix:equation_dynamic_land_scen_constraint_up>`.
 The total area of plantation forest in a given region and time-period is determined, by summing up the shares of area (Mha) for other land types (crop-, grass- and other natural land) in the previous time-period in that region (:eq:`Dynamic land conversion constraint`).
 Therefore, the bigger area for the three land types is available, the bigger plantation forest area can be expanded in the following time-period.
 This growth constraint is applied for each land-use pathway individually.